danrwhitcomb/Monarch/README.md

     $ ./gyp_chromium

 ### Do the build
 The `-C` option makes ninja switch directories before doing anything.
 GYP puts the build files for both Debug and Release in their respective `out/` directory.
 All built files will be in its respective directory.
+Doing an initial build can take hours.
+Don't try unless you really want to commit that time.

 #### Build Debug Version
 Run from project root: